MilliPress/MilliCache/README.md

 ### Clear Cache

-Clear the cache by specific flags, post-IDs, URLs, site IDs or network IDs.
-The optional `--expire` flag can be used to regenerate the cache entries in the background at the next request.
+Clear the cache for specific flags, post IDs, URLs, site IDs, or network IDs.
+The optional `--expire` flag can be used to regenerate the cache entries in the background on the next request.

 ```bash
 $ wp millicache clear [--flags=<flags>] [--ids=<post_ids>] [--urls=<urls>] [--sites=<site_ids>] [--networks=<network_ids>] [--expire]